What is Tax Deduction at Source (TDS)?

 - Interest on private loans exceeding Rs.5000/=

-- Interest on deposits in bank exceeding Rs.10000/= in each branch.
+- Interest on fixed deposits including recurring deposits in bank exceeding Rs.10000/= (all branches of a bank).

-- Interest on deposits with a housing finance company eligible for deduction u/s 36(1)(viii), where interest payable by each branch exceeds Rs.5000/=
+- Interest on deposits with a housing finance company eligible for deduction u/s 36(1)(viii), where interest payable exceeds Rs.5000/= (all branches of a housing company).

 - interest on compensation awarded by the Motor Accidents Claims Tribunal, where such interest exceeds Rs.50000/=.